-The skip bin storage area will be located in the carpark off McHatton Street to enable access and allow sufficient space for the required skip bins and servicing requirements.
+The waste storage area will be located adjacent to the entrance to the site to enable access and allow sufficient space for the required skip bins and servicing requirements.
 The storage area will also be flexible in order to cater for change of use throughout demolition and construction works.

-Due to the size of the site, dedicated stockpile areas will be allocated close to each building where works are taking place, with regular transfers to the dedicated skip bins for sorting and collections.
+Where space is restricted, dedicated stockpile areas will be allocated onsite, with regular transfers to the dedicated skip bins for sorting and collections.